cs161-staff/course-site-template/README.md

 ## Customization

+> [!WARNING]
+> Some competency in Jekyll and HTML required for this step.
+We don't recommend attempting this unless you know what you're doing.

 If you want to change the layout of the syllabus (the big table on the homepage), you will need to manually edit some more obscure files.

-Warning: Some competency in Jekyll and HTML required for this step.
-We don't recommend attempting this unless you know what you're doing.

 ### Syllabus Files